SAP-samples/abap-cheat-sheets/25_Authorization_Checks.md

 > - The purpose of the example is that activities are only allowed when the *countryfr* value is *US*.
 This is checked by the authorization check examples in the class further down.

-Expand the following collapsible section to view the implementation steps required for the executable example.
+Expand the following collapsible section for the implementation steps required for the executable example.

 <details>
-  <summary>Expand to view the implementation steps</summary>
+  <summary>🟢 Click to expand for the implementation steps</summary>
   <!-- -->

 <br>